nbn22385/htpc-docker/README.md

 ## Set up directories

+**The instructions below are designed for local storage on the host filesystem.
+To store media on network shares or USB drives, see the [Additional notes](#additional-notes) section.
+It is still recommended to store the `/data/config` directory on the host filesystem.**

 Run the `setup.sh` script on the host to create the pre-determined directory structure with the correct permissions.
 These folders will be used as volume mounts for the Docker containers, and be referenced in each service's settings.